Sparks Make Screenwriting Debut With ‘Annette’, New ‘Hippopotamus’ Album On Way

 Fans of Sparks were nothing if not devout.
 Morrissey, for instance, was so taken with the Sparks album Kimono My House, that at age 15 in 1974 he wrote to the NME praising Russell and Ron Mael’s efforts.

 “Today I bought the album of the year.
 I feel I can say this without expecting several letters saying I’m talking rubbish.
 The album is Kimono My House by Sparks.
 I bought it on the strength of the single.
-Every track is brilliant, although I must name “Equator,” “Complaints”, “Amateur Hour” and “Here In Heaven” as the best tracks and in that order.
+Every track is brilliant, although I must name ‘Equator,’ ‘Complaints’, ‘Amateur Hour’ and ‘Here In Heaven’ as the best tracks and in that order.
 Steven Morrissey, 384 Kings Road, Stretford, Manchester.”

 Ron and Russell have since become friends with Morrissey, with Russell saying that although their music is quite different, they nevertheless share the same musical spirit.

 “We like him.
 There’s some kinship.
 Not so much musically, even, but in how you’re creating your own world with your music and especially lyrics.”

 Morrissey was reportedly pleased after Sparks released a humorous song called “Lighten Up, Morrissey” in 2008, about a woman who is driving her boyfriend crazy with her Morrissey comparisons which he can never seem to live up to.